Inventory Management

 80/20 Inventory Rule and Category A Suppliers

-Whether you purchase raw materials or finished products, suppliers can affect your production schedule and sales.
+Suppliers can affect your production schedule and sales, whether you purchase raw materials or finished products.
 Automated inventory helps you track details about supplies, individual suppliers and their reliability, and how frequently you need to order.
 You might choose to change or use multiple suppliers to ensure you have enough supplies or products to keep Category A items in stock.

 Managing Inventory with Sortly